CiE 2018: Sailing Routes in the World of Computation

 Deadline for informal presentations submission: April 20, 2018

-(the notifications of acceptance for informal presentations will be sent few days after submission)
+(The notifications of acceptance for informal presentations will be sent a few days after submission.)

 Early registration before: May 30, 2018